Houston Cougars: Baseball

-Along with the university's other athletic teams, the baseball team is a member of the American Athletic Conference as a Division I team.
-They play their home games at Darryl & Lori Schroeder Park and are currently coached by Todd Whitting.
-The Houston Cougars baseball program has appeared in numerous NCAA Regionals, Super Regionals, and College World Series.
+Along with the university's other athletic teams, the baseball team is a member of the Big 12 Conference as a Division I team.
+They play their home games at Schroeder Park and are currently coached by Todd Whitting.
+The Houston Cougars baseball program has appeared in 22 NCAA Regionals, four Super Regionals, and two College World Series.

 Softball

-The Houston Cougars softball team is the college softball team of the University of Houston.
-The team is a member of the American Athletic Conference as a Division I team.
-Their home games are played at Cougar Softball Stadium on-campus.
-The team was established in 2001, and was the regular season champion of Conference USA three times.
-The Cougars are coached by Kristin Vesely.
+The Houston Cougars softball team is a member of the Big 12 Conference of Division I. Their home games are played at Cougar Softball Stadium on-campus.
+The team was established in 2001 and has appeared in nine NCAA Regionals and two Super Regionals.